bestape/.0.sh/README.md

 To add apps to the setup, edit the `setup.json` file.
 To change backup settings, edit the `.backuprc` file.
 To add to bash shell settings, edit the `.bashrc_unique` file.
+To change the Node.js version, edit the `.nvmrc` file.
 ## license
 .dotfiles is released under the MIT license.